AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

     <img src="https://user-images.githubusercontent.com/77807055/168093110-3734e565-fcac-438a-9ffe-0cddc1be553c.jpg">
   </p>
   <br>

-With ROS, you can have multiple subscribers for the same topic.
+With ROS, **you can have multiple subscribers for the same topic**.
 A subscriber is not aware of the other subscribers and publisher.
 It only knows it is receiving data from the 98.7 topic.
-Thus, we can say that subscribers are anonymous.
+Thus, we can say that **subscribers are anonymous.**

 ## Multiple publishers for one topic
-You can also have many publishers for the same topic.
+**You can also have many publishers for the same topic**.
 Imagine another radio transmitter which is also publishing an AM signal to 98.7.
 It can be the same radio station, it can also be another radio station.
 All the subscribers will receive the messages from both publishers.
 <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093198-852db4ad-6ee4-4fb8-a01d-44fb5abff555.jpg">
   </p>
   <br>

 A publisher is also not aware of the other publishers and the subscriber of the topic.
-It only publishes data to the topic, and that’s it.
-Publishers on a ROS topic are anonymous.
+It only publishes data to the topic, and that’s it. **Publishers on a ROS topic are anonymous.**

 So, each node which is publishing or subscribing to the topic is totally independent.
 For example, you could have 3 subscribers on the topic and no publisher.
 It’s still working, but the subscribers will just receive no data.
 If you have 2 publishers on the topic, and no subscriber, the data is just sent and no one receives it.